Skip to content

 Dialpad is one of the few business communications providers offering AI coaching features to customers.

-Dialpad’s AI scorecards automatically check how your reps perform based on evaluation metrics you set for each call.
+Dialpad’s AI scorecards automatically evaluate how your reps perform based on whether they answer the questions you listed in the scorecard.
 You don’t have to manually QA calls and can scale quality standards for larger teams.
+Keep in mind you can’t access scorecards on Dialpad’s mobile app, which may cause issues if you work a lot from your phone.

 Plus, Dialpad’s AI CSAT automatically analyzes your support conversations to predict customer satisfaction based on keywords and phrases shared in your calls.
-It segments this data for each of your reps so you can see who needs help with providing a better experience for customers.
+It segments this data for each rep so you can see who needs help providing a better customer experience.

 2. Voice and video in one place